How is a pulmonary embolism diagnosed?

 - a computerised tomography pulmonary angiography (CTPA) to see the blood vessels in your lungs.
 You are injected with a dye that helps to show your blood vessels and a scanner uses X-rays to build a detailed picture of the blood flow in your lungs.

-- a ventilation-perfusion scan, also called a V/Q scan, to examine the flow of air and blood in your lungs.
+- a ventilation-perfusion scan, also called a V/Q scan or isotope lung scanning, to examine the flow of air and blood in your lungs.
+If the scan shows parts of your lungs have air in them but no blood supply, this may be the result of a pulmonary embolism.
 You will be asked to inhale a slightly radioactive gas and given an injection of slightly radioactive material.
-If the scan shows parts of your lungs have air in them but no blood supply, this may be the result of a pulmonary embolism.
+The radioactivity in this test is harmless to adults.
+But women who are, or might be, pregnant should tell the radiographer.